amaranth-lang/amaranth/docs/platform/xilinx.rst

 Xilinx
 ######

-.. py:module:: amaranth.vendor.xilinx
+.. currentmodule:: amaranth.vendor

-The :mod:`amaranth.vendor.xilinx` module provides a base platform to support Xilinx toolchains.
+The :class:`XilinxPlatform` class provides a base platform to support Xilinx toolchains.

 The ISE, Vivado, and Symbiflow toolchains are supported.